ziglings-org/exercises/README.md

 The Zig language is under very active development.
 In order to be current, Ziglings tracks **development** builds of the Zig compiler rather than versioned **release** builds.
-The last stable release was `0.10.1`, but Ziglings needs a dev build with pre-release version "0.11.0" and a build number at least as high as that shown in the example version check above.
+The last stable release was `0.11.0`, but Ziglings needs a dev build with pre-release version "0.12.0" and a build number at least as high as that shown in the example version check above.

 It is likely that you'll download a build which is _greater_ than the minimum.

-_(For those who cannot easily update Zig, there are also community-supported branches in this repo.
-At the moment, there's one for v0.8.1.
-Older version branches may or may not have all exercises and/or bugfixes.)_

 Once you have a build of the Zig compiler that works with Ziglings, they'll continue to work together.
 But keep in mind